 LFP National Network Institutions are invited to apply for small grants of $1500 and $3000 to stimulate conversation about church-related higher education and church-related mission on their campuses or among church-related institutions in close proximity to each another.
 The LFP hopes these grants will extend and strengthen the LFP’s national conversation about church-related higher learning and mission within and among our network campuses.
 The Small Grant program is designed to fund new programs on network campuses rather than supplement ongoing ones.
-The current deadline for the submission of applications is September 15, 2018.
+The current deadline for the submission of applications is September 15 each year.
 See below for the application process.

 Current Small Grant Programs

 At its Fall 2019 meeting, the LFP National Network Board awarded Small Grants to Loyola University Maryland, Saint Louis University, Saint Mary's University of Minnesota, University of Indianapolis, and Villanova University.

 At its Fall 2018 meeting, the LFP National Network Board awarded Small Grants to Anderson University, Belmont University, Saint Xavier University, Salve Regina University, Xavier University, and Whitworth University.

 Anderson University: "Orienting Part-Time Faculty to the Mission and Religious History of Anderson University"